ashutoshmjain/gita/src/mathuraChap06.md

 </div>

-Before she went further, with her amazing elucidation, `Maharishi` couldn't hold his laughter.
+Before she went further, with her graphic elucidation, `Maharishi` couldn't hold his laughter.
 His eyes almost watered.
 Once he got his composure back, he pulled one rose from the bouquet.
 Handing it back to her, he asked - `Matsya` do you see the thrones below this beautiful flower?
 Seeing her nod affirmatively, he continued — think what could have happened to a lone girl in this place full of hungry hawks!
 Your smell is your protector just like these thrones are to the flower.
 And your beauty is your intelligence.
 Don't ever waste your intelligence in what people talk.
 People remember only sensational stories.
 Those stories do go in the history because they are easier said and easier remembered, but every one has their own truth to seek!
 Even truth seekers must know their version of truth is not universal.

 He thought for a while, watching `Matsya` react to his laughter.
 She was unsure if `Mahrishi` actually found it funny. `Maharishi` realized he should not have laughed.
 He added a new perspective to ease the situation but one that came from the depth of his wisdom  — If you think about it, O' fish-born, people are not entirely wrong.
 In a way what people are telling you is true because your smell is protecting you like a mother.
 Just like a mother, it always surrounds you.
 And as far as your father is concerned, you are sure born off a noble man of the highest order — your intelligence is a living proof.
 And people know that even if they don't readily express it to you.

 He paused for a moment to let `Matsya` grasp what he said.
 And then he added — But the real question is: would you want me to dwell on your past or look into your future?

-The gravity of his voice such that the words brought tears to `Matsya's` eyes — why can't I be like others O' `Maharishi`?
+The gravity of his voice such that the words brought tears to `Matsya's` eyes — why can't I be like others `O, Maharishi`?
 Beautiful and fragrant?
-What worth this protected intelligence of, if I must live alone all my life? `Maharishi` heard the voice of truth, pain, and of the deepest of desires, as she bowed and touched `Maharishi's` feet.
+What worth this protected intelligence of, if I must live alone all my life? `Maharishi` heard the voice of truth, pain, and that of the deepest desire, as she bowed and touched `Maharishi's` feet.
 No argument could bring peace to `Matsya`.
 She must live to be beautiful and fragrant, and she must enjoy all the pleasures thus far devoid off her.

 `Maharishi` blessed her with his right hand — Your life has a good reason `Matsya`.
 Gods have graced you with hardships to enable objectivity in you, for they want to have you serve as a host to something bigger.
 He paused for a moment to look deeper into her eyes for the words he was about to say, must be fulfilled  — I shall come back to you, to seek your help, at appropriate time.
 Stay put...

 `Matsyagandha` couldn't believe her ears!
 She forgot to notice that `Maharishi` didn't answer her questions.
 Instead, he offered her hope.
 Maybe he was sharing the high tide of his own resolve, strengthened at this unscheduled rendezvous.

----
+## 6.40

 `Maharishi` disembarked, careful to keep his balance - his limp didn't help.
 Holding the roses and palm leaf in one hand, he latched on to the hull for support.
-As his hand caught the hull, his eyes caught a small wooden piece with stamp of Kuru kingdom.
+As his hand caught the hull, his saw a small wooden piece with stamp of Kuru kingdom.
 He was surprised to see a king's stamp lying in the bucket.
 He guessed the bucket was for dropping fares but why someone dropped king's stamp!
 Curious he asked `Matsya`.

 `Matsya` picked up the stamp - you may take it, it has no use to me.
 A commuter from the far side - she waived towards the Kuru Kingdom side of `Yamuna` - said I could  get a copper coin for it from the king's palace in `Hastinapur` - the capital.
 I guess I will never go there in this life!